ikatanyi/Order-Approval-Api-Task-2/README.md

 ```
 productDto.setProductPackages(this.packages.stream().map(ProductPackage::toProductPackageDto).collect(Collectors.toList()));
 ```
-2. **Creation of system users was beyond scope of the project hence configuring password and usernames to authenticate endpoints.**
+2. **Creation of system users was beyond scope of the project hence configuring password and usernames to authenticate endpoints.
+For an advanced system this can be its own microservice and we can implement using JWT and Oauth 2.0**

 3. **Orders are made by customers but product and packages are set by agents hence order creation endpoint has security for user while the rest are administrator protected**